MIERUNE/point-tiler/README.md

 # Point Tiler

-A tool for converting point cloud data into 3D Tiles v1.1.
+A tool for converting point cloud data（las/laz and csv） into 3D Tiles v1.1.

 ## Usage